netsurf-browser/netsurf/docs/using-monkey.md

     Cause the given browser window to visit the given URL.
     Optionally you can give a referrer URL to also use (simulating a click in the browser on a link).
+    Minimally you can expect throbber stop response.

+*   `WINDOW STOP` _%id%_

+    Cause a browser window to stop any in progress navigatoipn.
     Minimally you can expect throbber, url etc responses.

 *   `WINDOW REDRAW` _%id%_ [_%num% %num% %num% %num%_]